Rib flare is not a term you hear often, but it is more common than you might realise.

 Rib flare and its associated indicators can be corrected with stretching techniques and various exercises aimed at strengthening weak muscles.

 Specifically, the process is first massaging the tight muscles using self-massage release techniques to loosen them up and release any trigger points, followed by stretching.

-We feel these are the most important steps to fixing rib flare caused by muscle imbalances.
+These two points are the most important steps to fixing rib flare caused by muscle imbalances.

-Before we get into these physical activities, remember that if your condition is as a result of pregnancy, trauma or congenital issues we do not suggest engaging in these exercises— unless otherwise permitted by your doctor.
+Before we get into these physical activities, remember that if your condition is as a result of pregnancy, trauma or congenital issues I do not suggest engaging in these exercises— unless otherwise permitted by your doctor.

 1. Release Techniques

 Certain massage tools can prove helpful in treating the symptoms of flared ribs as they allow you to loosen up chronic tightness in the muscles and remove any trigger points

 You can perform these release techniques using basic myofascial release tools such as a massage ball or foam roller.

 Release the Lats